December 17, 2018

 At that time, he had not yet been diagnosed with Autism Spectrum Disorder.
 However, deep down, I knew he most likely was, and he needed the diagnosis to attend for insurance purposes.
 I made him another appointment with his developmental pediatrician, who did diagnose him with ASD.
 Once we got the diagnosis, everyone at ABC worked so hard to help me get him enrolled.
 I’ll forever be so grateful.

-To me what my son has experienced since attending ABC is an awakening.
+To me, what my son has experienced since attending ABC is an awakening.
 Before ABC, he was mostly nonverbal.
-His major form of communication was sign language.
+His primary form of communication was sign language.
 He’s now using words to ask for what he wants.
 He also didn’t seem to want to engage with others.
 He’s now asking me to watch him do things.
 He’s asking me to play with him.
 It’s amazing!
 I know we still have obstacles to overcome.
 But now I feel hope.
-I know that ABC will stop at nothing to help him achieve his potential and it’ll be done in a way that respects what he truly is capable of.
+I know that ABC will stop at nothing to help him achieve his potential, and it’ll be done in a way that respects what he truly is capable of.

 Every single staff member, from Venice and the office staff to the directors, Nicole and Ariel, to the owners Bobbi and Hyndi, to each amazing therapist, assistant, and substitute, I literally cannot praise enough.

-I just want you to know that to me, to my son, to my family, you are an important piece of what will become my son’s history.
+I just want you to know that to me, to my son, to my family, you are an essential piece of what will become my son’s history.
 You will be part of the stories we will tell for years to come.
 Stories of his hard-earned successes and triumphs.
 We will forever be advocates for ABA therapy.
 We will forever have a deep respect for people that choose to spend their lives helping children, like my son, overcome challenges and be the best version of them possible.

 I hope this holiday season, you feel the appreciation and respect my family has for each of you.
 When I think of what I am most thankful at this moment, without a doubt, it is ABC for Autism and all the wonderful people who make miracles happen every day for children like my son.